-Mapped Checklists subfamily field Column in the grid on the Event tab List in the Mappings pane on the Event Mappings window This field does not have a mapped Checklists subfamily field.
+This field does not have a mapped Checklists subfamily field.
 This field displays the caption of the relationship family that links the Checklists subfamily to the Equipment or Functional Location family (i.e., Has Inspections).
 N/A Event Relationship Scope Description Description This field does not have a mapped Checklists subfamily field.
 This field displays the family caption of the associated Checklists subfamily.
 End End Time Field This field does not have a mapped Checklists subfamily field.
 This field displays the family caption of the associated Checklists subfamily. Туре Mapped Family Inspection Reference Name Name Field

-Mapped Checklists subfamily field Column in the grid on the Event tab List in the Mappings pane on the Event Mappings window This field does not have a mapped Checklists subfamily field.
+This field does not have a mapped Checklists subfamily field.
+This field displays the caption of the relationship family that links the Checklists subfamily to the Equipment or Functional Location family (i.e., Has Inspections).
+N/A Event Relationship This field does not have a mapped Checklists subfamily field.
 The Severity column in the grid on the Events tab displays an icon that corresponds with an event severity of Information by default.
-You can modify the Event Mapping record if you want to specify a mapped field.
-Severity Severity Field Completion Date Start Start Time Field
+You can modify the Event Mapping record if you want to Severity Severity Field specify a mapped field.
+Completion Date Start Start Time Field